Music lovers, thrill seekers, conversationalists all across the fruited plain.

 Now, a lot of people, there's no way people would know this, but George Brett worked really hard.

-Now he had natural talent, obviously.
+Now, he had natural talent, obviously.

 George Brett was the first guy at the ballpark every afternoon for a night game.

-I don't care it could be 110 degrees in the field, and he was out there doing it.
+It could be 110 degrees in the field, and he was out there doing it.

 He worked extremely hard throughout his whole career.

-He put a lot in, he valued what he did.
+He valued what he did.

 The Yankees were at that time the hated rivals of the Kansas City Royals.

-The Yankees had deprived the Royals of the playoffs for three consecutive years, had deprived them of the championship in the playoffs, 76, 77, 78.
+The Yankees had deprived the Royals of the playoffs for three consecutive years, deprived them of the championship in the playoffs, 76, 77, 78.

 And every all those three years, the Royals came into one game of going to the World Series.